-How to use the click based Custom Conversion
+How to use the click-based Custom Conversion

 Now you can use this Custom Conversion to optimize your ads for it, telling people to send you paid visitors that are more likely to convert, and for your ads custom reports.

-Create a Custom Conversion
+Create your Custom Audiences

-Continuing with the same example, you want to create a Custom Conversion for that particular event too.
+Continuing with the same example, you want to create a Custom Audience for that particular event too.
 That’s an audience filled with people that click on the form button, signing up for your newsletter.

 From your Ads Manager main menu click on the Audiences link, click Create Audience and select Custom Audience.
 Click on Website Traffic and make sure you select the right pixel ID (again, if you use more than one).
 In the trigger field, start typing “ClickEvent” and select it when it becomes available.
 Next to the event, you have the time window for this audience.
 By default is 30 days, but you can go back for as much as 180 days.